Student Code of Conduct

-- Making, acquiring, or using unauthorized copies of computer software, or violating terms of applicable software license agreements.
+- Making, acquiring, or using unauthorized copies of computer software or violating

 - Attempting to circumvent data protection schemes or tampering with security.

-Community College Student Code 5090, Item 9142 or as the same may from time to time be amended)
+Community College Student Code 5090, Item 9142 or as the same may from time to time

-- Abuse of the Student Conduct System, including but not limited to:
+- Abuse of the Student Conduct System, including, but not limited to,

-- Failure to obey notice from a College official to appear for a meeting or hearing
+- Failure to obey notice from a College Official to appear for a meeting or hearing

 - Falsification, distortion, or misrepresentation of information before a College

 - Disruption or interference with the orderly conduct of an Appellate Board proceeding.